Medically reviewed by Drugs.com. Last updated on Mar 22, 2022.

 Chemical Class: Gamma Aminobutyric Acid (class)

-Gabapentin enacarbil is also used in adults to manage a condition called postherpetic neuralgia, which is pain that occurs after shingles.
+Gabapentin enacarbil is also used to manage a condition called postherpetic neuralgia, which is pain that occurs after shingles.

 This medicine is available only with your doctor's prescription.